Joseph LaBate: Playing career

 Labate left the Belleville Senators following the 2020–21 season, his third year with the club, and continued his career in the AHL by signing a one-year contract with the Milwaukee Admirals on July 29, 2021.
 In the following 2021–22 season, LaBate added a veteran presence to the Admirals forward group, adding 5 goals and 12 points through 56 regular season games.
 He appeared in a career-high 9 playoff games, adding 2 points.

-As a free agent from the Admirals, LaBate was signed to a one-year contract with defending Calder Cup champions, the Chicago Wolves, on July 18, 2022.
+As a free agent from the Admirals, LaBate was signed to a one-year contract with defending Calder Cup champions, the Chicago Wolves, on July 18, 2022, where he totaled 22 points in 53 games.

+After 8 professional seasons in North America, LaBate signed as a free agent to a one-year contract with Kazakh-based club, Barys Astana of the Kontinental Hockey League (KHL) on July 4, 2023.
+Initially slotted as Barys first-line center, LaBate concluded the season notching 18 points through 49 regular season contests.

+Returning to North America as a free agent, LaBate was belatedly signed to a PTO leading into the 2024–25 season, with the Cleveland Monsters of the AHL, the primary affiliate to the Columbus Blue Jackets, on October 8, 2024.
+Two months into the season on November 29, 2024, LaBate was signed to a one-year, two-way NHL for the remainder of the season with the Blue Jackets.

+On July 1, 2025, Labate signed a one year, two-way contract returning to his original NHL club, the Vancouver Canucks.